ayush-2810/Algorithms-in-python/README.md

    - It uses **itertools** module.
    - It contains a function named **combination** which is used to generate all the **pairs** from a list.

+ - ## Subarray : This file contains a way to make all subarrays from a given list.

+   - It also uses itertools module.
+   - It uses function combination to generate all subarrays.